Create (song): Music video

+Live performances

+Koji Kondo (pictured 2006), the original composer of Super Mario Bros., played the series' theme during a performance of "Create" at the 76th NHK Kōhaku Uta Gassen on New Year's Eve 2025.

 Hoshino performed a calmed version of "Create" during his online concert Yellow Pass Live Streaming: Enkai on March 6, 2021, which was filmed and released on the Enkai edition of the "Fushigi" / "Create" single.
 Before the performance, he joked to his bandmates that the song might be difficult due to its "tricky" progression, and afterwards exclaimed: "We did it!
 Wonderful!".
 On December 16, 2024, Hoshino performed a Christmas rendition of the song alongside a "Snow" version of his 2023 single "Why" for an episode of the music program CDTV Live!
 Live!.

+Hoshino performed "Create" during Mad Hope, the headlining tour for the Gen album, throughout 2025.
+Prior to its performance at the Saitama Super Arena, he described it as the hardest song on the setlist.
+On New Year's Eve of the same year, Hoshino appeared with "Create" for a special corner at the 76th NHK Kōhaku Uta Gassen.
+The pre-recorded performance was shot at the Nintendo Museum in Kyoto.
+(Note: Hoshino and his wife Yui Aragaki had previously been invited to the museum during its pre-opening, prior to its public opening in October 2024.)
+According to Sports Nippon, the special was "filled with the world [of Super Mario]" as Hoshino performed various Mario jumps throughout.
+The song was briefly paused when Hoshino played the Super Mario Bros. theme with Koji Kondo, its original composer.
+In the coda, Hoshino moved to an outdoors stage decorated with show lights, before the song ended with him entering a green pipe.

 Track listing

 All tracks are written by Gen Hoshino.